Disseminated Intravascular Coagulation (DIC)

 A note from Cleveland Clinic

-If you’ve been diagnosed with disseminated intravascular coagulation, likely you’re already dealing with other serious medical issues.
-You might feel overwhelmed by an additional illness that means more symptoms to monitor and medications to take.
+If you have disseminated intravascular coagulation, you’re already dealing with other serious medical issues.
+Having DIC likely means you have more symptoms to monitor, medications to take and treatments to manage.
 Talk to your healthcare provider if you’re feeling overwhelmed by your medical challenges.
 They’ll understand what you’re going through and will have suggestions for programs or services.